 Springfield is a relatively large city located in the state of Massachusetts.
 With a population of 153,606 people and 37 constituent neighborhoods, Springfield is the third largest community in Massachusetts.
-Springfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Springfield was built prior to World War II, making it one of the older and more historic cities in the country.

 Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Springfield is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Springfield who work in office and administrative support (11.90%), healthcare suport services (11.24%), and sales jobs (8.81%).

 A lot of people in Springfield take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Springfield, this fills their need for low-cost transportation.

 The percentage of adults in Springfield who are college-educated is close to the national average for all communities of 21.84%: 18.54% of the adults in Springfield have a bachelor's degree or advanced degree.